"

 Colour gradient indicates depth and the black dots harbours.

-The purpose of this tutorial is to introduce you to the Ecopath with Ecosim (EwE) software, explore what data is required, give examples of where you can get such data, and based on this go through the steps that typically are required when constructing a model.
+The purpose of this tutorial is to introduce you to the Ecopath with Ecosim (EwE) software, explore what data is required, give examples of where you can get such data, and go through the steps that typically are required when constructing a model.

-We acknowledge that if you are new to the subject area, you will struggle with this tutorial, but we’ve built is so that it takes you through it step by step with explanations as you go along, and we expect that you will be able to work your way through it.
-Please take it as an introduction, when we later introduce and describe all the bits and pieces in detail, you’ll have a better idea of how they fit together when you’ve done this tutorial.
+We acknowledge that if you are new to the subject area, you will struggle with this tutorial, but we've built is so that it takes you through it step by step with explanations as you go along, and we expect that you, with a bit of effort, will be able to work your way through it.
+Please take it as an introduction, when we later introduce and describe all the bits and pieces in detail, you'll have a better idea of how they fit together when you've done this tutorial.

 Introduction to Anchovy Bay

-Anchovy Bay is a popular tourist attraction with an its century-old fishing port and its newer whale-watching industry.
-Fisheries have traditionally mean the main stay of the area, but catches have been in decline for decades, and have shifted from a focus on groundfish to being dominated by shrimp and pelagic fisheries.
+Anchovy Bay is a popular tourist attraction with its century-old fishing port.
+Fisheries have traditionally been the mainstay of the area, but catches have declined for decades and shifted from a focus on groundfish to being dominated by shrimp and pelagics.

-We will use Anchovy Bay as a ‘model ecosystem’ throughout this textbook.
-Anchovy Bay is in many ways ideal for this as it is is well-studied – to the degree where we have almost perfect information about the resources in the bay, about how the environment has changed, and of how fisheries and other factors impacting the ecosystem have developed in recent history.
+We will use Anchovy Bay as a "model ecosystem" throughout this textbook.
+Anchovy Bay is in many ways ideal for this as it is is well-studied – to the degree where we have excellent information about the resources in the bay, about how the environment has changed, and of how fisheries and other factors impacting the ecosystem have developed in recent history.
 The exercises will use variable amounts of information, starting simple (and thereby illustrating the impact of, e.g., missing important drivers) for gradually to include more and more data.
-This is to simplify the presentation and analysis, but also to illustrate that one can still work with incomplete information – even if it makes conclusions less reliable and leave questions open for interpretation.
+This is to simplify the presentation and analysis, but also to illustrate that one can still work with incomplete information – even if it makes conclusions less reliable and leave more questions open for interpretation.

 Build an ecosystem model

-Anchovy bay covers an area of 10,000 km2 and for this exercise, we assume that it is rather isolated from other marine systems, and that the populations stay in the bay year-round.
+Anchovy Bay covers an area of 10,000 km2.
+For this exercise, we assume that it is rather isolated from other marine systems, and that the populations stay in the bay year-round.

 About navigation in EwE:

-Ecopath > Input > Fishery > Landings indicates that you should find Ecopath in the Navigator, then Input, then Fishery, then the Landings tab.
+Ecopath > Input > Fishery > Landings indicates that you should find Ecopath in the left-hand side Navigator, then Input, then Fishery, then the Landings tab.

 We want to create a model of the bay in 1970, with the following 11 groups: